joyce-john/nyc_crash_analysis/README.md

 # About

-This is a simple analytics project using the [NYC Open Data's Crashes dataset](https://dev.socrata.com/foundry/data.cityofnewyork.us/h9gi-nx95) via API and weather data from the [NOAA Climate Data Online API](https://www.ncdc.noaa.gov/cdo-web/webservices/v2).
+This is a simple analytics project examining traffic collisions in New York City.
+It loads data about car crashes from the [NYC Open Data's Crashes dataset](https://dev.socrata.com/foundry/data.cityofnewyork.us/h9gi-nx95) via API and weather data from the [NOAA Climate Data Online API](https://www.ncdc.noaa.gov/cdo-web/webservices/v2).

 There is no local data loading.
 For the crashes, we only request data from 2019.
 For weather data, we get one year of precipitation records from a weather station near LaGuardia Airport - [GHCND:USW00014732](/images/weather_station.jpg?raw=true)